lab42open-team/ccmri_wordpress/README.md

-# ccmri_wordpress
+# CCMRI Platform Issue Tracker
-This repository holds the CCMRI platform issues.
-CCMRI has been implemented an a Wordpress platform instance.
+This repository tracks issues related to the CCMRI platform, which is implemented on a WordPress instance.